-Facilitate SAT and ACT Fee Waivers for students in need of financial support Develop and provide formal and informal staff training with regard to college and

-Collaborate with Educational Equity department to provide mentoring support to our unduplicated student populations Continue collaboration with Curriculum department on A-G implementation and accountability

-Development and monitoring of a 6-year plan for grades 7-12.

-Provide additional support for students in special education regarding the transition to and out of high school

-As a sustainable measure expected in the CA College Readiness Block Grant and to continue to meet district goals of increasing the A-G completion rate, the Lead Counselor/SAP Chairperson, will determine targeted college awareness and preparatory activities based upon data collected from multiple sources.
-These activities will be geared toward our EL, Low SES, Students With Disabilities, and Foster/ Homeless Youth populations to increase access to post-secondary opportunities that they otherwise would not have had including but not limited to: 9th grade articulation activities and 9th grade college tours.
+Develop and provide formal and informal staff training with regard to college and career readiness initiatives Collaborate with Educational Equity department to provide mentoring support to our unduplicated student populations Continue collaboration with Curriculum department on A-G implementation and accountability Development and monitoring of a 6-year plan for grades 7-12.
+Provide additional support for students in special education regarding the transition to and out of high school As a sustainable measure expected in the CA College Readiness Block Grant and to continue to meet district goals of increasing the A-G completion rate, the Lead Counselor/SAP Chairperson, will determine targeted college awareness and preparatory activities based upon data collected from multiple sources.
+These activities will be geared toward our EL, Low SES.
+Students With Disabilities, and Foster/ Homeless Youth populations to increase access to post-secondary opportunities that they otherwise would not have had including but not limited to: 9th grade articulation activities and 9th grade college tours.
 Plan and coordinate the district-wide college/career fair.
 Coordination of Xello (updated version of Career Cruising) training and implementation grades K-12.
+Community and parent education of A-G requirements, college applications, and financial aid applications.

+Career Cruising) training and

+implementation grades K-12.